martinapizzinato/martinapizzinato.github.io/content/about/_index.md

 <div class="about-para">
   <span class="about-emoji">🎨</span>
   <p>When I'm not reading, you'll probably find me wandering through an art gallery.
 I enjoy art in almost every form, but painting has always been the one that draws me in the most.
-If I had to choose a few artists whose work I always return to, they would be Edgar Degas, Canaletto, and Frida Kahlo.
-I find myself fascinated by the stories that paintings can tell without a single word.</p>
+If I had to choose a few artists whose work I always return to, they would be Edgar Degas, Canaletto, and Frida Kahlo. </p>
 </div>

 <div class="about-para">
   <span class="about-emoji">🥐</span>
   <p>I also have a somewhat niche hobby: keeping an unofficial ranking of the best pain au chocolat in London.
-It's a list that is constantly evolving, although Pophams has managed to hold onto the top spot for quite some time.
-I'm always happy to accept recommendations that might challenge its position.</p>
+It's a list that is constantly evolving, although Pophams has managed to hold onto the top spot for quite some time.</p>
 </div>